Wakar Hasan

-Wakar Hasan, Bir Protik was a Bangladesh Army Major and a member of the Mukti Bahini in the Bangladesh Liberation War.
+Wakar Hasan, Bir Protik was a Bangladesh Army major and a member of the Mukti Bahini in the Bangladesh Liberation War.
 For his courage in the war of liberation, the Government of Bangladesh gave him the title of Bir Protik.

 Early life, family and education

 Wakar Hasan was born in Dhaka.
 His father's name is AHM Habibul Islam and mother's name is Shamsun Nahar.
 His wife's name is Mahmuda Akhter.
 The couple have two daughters and one son.
 In 1971 Wakar Hasan was the first year student of Rajshahi Engineering College.

 Working life

-When the Bangladesh liberation war started in 1971, Hasan fled to Dhaka to India.
+When the Bangladesh liberation war started in 1971, Hasan fled to India.
 At the time of primary training in a camp there, he joined the first Bangladesh Commander Officers Warfare.
 After the training, he was included in the Z-Force's first Bengal Regiment.
 He fought in Sreemangal, Patrakhola, Hosnabad, Chargram, MC College and other places in greater Sylhet district.